Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 ```

   NOTE: `CPBB_APIKEY` must have `view`+`trade` permissions--there is no need to allow `transfers`.
 I also recommend limiting the API keys to IP address whitelists.

+### Running with PM2 (keep alive with computer restarts)

+1. edit one of the run.*.config.js or create your own
+2. run pm2 (e.g. `pm2 start run.btcusd.config.js`)
+3. make pm2 save this as a startup task: `pm2 startup`
+4. save current configuration `pm2 save`

 ## Settings